 Auld Wat Scott of Harden

 An infamous reiver, he led raids both across the Border and against his fellow countrymen.
 When his son was killed by a rival band of Scotts, Wat refused to let his sons start a feud and instead locked them in a cellar whilst he rode to Edinburgh, obtaining a grant of the murderer's land.
 He famously remarked, 'the lands of Gilmanscleuch are worth the loss of a son'.
 Auld Wat was with 'The Bold Buccleuch' in the rescue of Kinmont Willie Armstrong from Carlisle Castle.
-In 1567, he married Mary Scott, daughter of John Scott of Dryhope, known as the "Flower of Yarrow"; one of their descendants is Sir Walter Scott, the novelist.
+He was married to Mary Scott, daughter of John Scott of Dryhope, known as the "Flower of Yarrow"; one of their descendants was Sir Walter Scott, the novelist.

 The Bold Buccleuch